AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

-# Lab 9 - THREAT DETECTION
+# Lab 9 - THREAT PREVENTION

 This lab will demonstrate how the `DCF ThreatGroup` is capable to prevent traffic from being sent to, or from, a set of **threat IPs**.